On this page

 5. Professional sign-off

-Examples of appropriate cover letter salutations
+Examples of appropriate cover letter salutations: Sincerely, Regards, Respectfully, or Thank you.

 Cover letter formatting guidelines